MarcellGranat/marcellgranat-website/content/about/main/index.md

 show_outro: false
 intro: |

-  I am an education and research expert at Central Bank of Hungary.
+  I am an economic analyst, researcher at Central Bank of Hungary and assistant lecturer at John von Neumann University.
+I love inferential statistics, econometrics and ML solutions.
+Beside my studies in economics MSc I teached this subjects at Corvinus University of Budapest, now I proceed this at Neumann as an assistant lecturer, while I am also doing my PhD studies at Eötvös Loránd University.
+My research topic is the relationship between asset pricing and inflation (expectations).

 ---